mhieronymus/ci_tutorial/README.md

 Have you done that?
 Then continue with adding a GitHub Action or use GitLab CI.
 - Create a workflow/pipeline that prints something.
-- Add a job/stage that checks if the code is stylish
+- Add a job/stage that checks if the code is stylish (watch out for the comments!)
 - Choose one or more functions or write some yourself and create test functions.
 - Add another job/stage that uses the test functions